scaryswe/MarioPygame/README.md

 # SpringIntensivePygame
- Project for spring intensiv: Mario Clone
+ Project for spring intensive: Mario Clone which turned into a mario minigame because I found it to be too difficult.